Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-15-remote-tracing_en.md

 ![JOSM 4][]

-This screenshot shows JOSM with the JOSM validator enabled.
+This screenshot shows JOSM with the HOT-OSM-Validate style in use [JOSM styles](https://josm.openstreetmap.de/wiki/Styles).
 Although designed to assist validators, it can be very useful when carrying out initial mapping.
-Anything that is coloured yellow has some kind of problem.
+Anything that is coloured red has some kind of problem - the remaining colours are explained in the key in this screenshot.

-1. This section of highway is coloured yellow because the tag has been incorrectly typed and a capital letter has been used.
-The tag should be highway=unclassified instead of Highway=unclassified.
+1. This section of highway is coloured red because the tag has been incorrectly typed and a capital letter has been used.
+The tag should be highway=unclassified, which would have resulted in a pale brown colour in the screenshot.
-This is part of the highway network for the town to the South West.This network connects to the rest of the highway network of Africa.
+2. This is part of the highway network for the town to the South West.This network connects to the rest of the highway network of Africa.
-2. These sections of highway are 'isolated'.
+3. These sections of highway are 'isolated'.
 They do not connect to the town or to an other highways in any way.
 In their current format they are not very useful & will need further investigation to establish if they can be connected to the rest of the network, or if consideration should be given to deleting them.

 **Highway or stream?**